CraftyApe/copypasta/README.md

 1. Create a shortcut to CopyPasta.jar
 2. Open the shortcut's properties *(see screenshot)*
-3. If you used the installer, put "javaw -jar" before the path to CopyPasta.jar
+3. If you used the installer, put `javaw -jar` before the path to CopyPasta.jar
-   If you unpacked the JRE instead, put the full path to "javaw.exe -jar" before it
+   If you used the ZIP-file, put `"C:\WHERE-YOU-UNPACKED\bin\javaw.exe" -jar` before it
 4. Run it! \o/

 ##### If you want to start it via the "run" function of Windows